HOW TO START DESIGNING YOUR BUSINESS

 Designing a logo for your business is one of the main starting points to building your brand.
 Whether you want a logo icon or simple wordmark, don’t rush the process.
 You’ll want to avoid a rebrand in the future so do it right the first time.
 Don’t underestimate the value of this.

 Designing your own logo is more than just choosing a design you think is cool.
 It should have meaning and significance to your company and your target demographic.
-Hiring a graphic designer is the best way to ensure your logo is strong and serves its purpose.
+Hiring a brand designer is the best way to ensure your logo is strong and serves its purpose.

 2. DESIGNING YOUR BUSINESS WEBSITE